joelparkerhenderson/vision-statements-and-mission-statements/README.md

 A computer in the hands of everyday people. (this was from their early days)

+## Asana

+Mission: To help humanity thrive by enabling all teams to work together effortlessly.

+## asos

+Mission: To become the number 1 fashion destination for 20-somethings globally.

 ## ASPCA

 https://www.aspca.org/

 That the United States is a humane community in which all animals are treated with respect and kindness.

+## BBC

+Mission: To enrich people’s lives with programmes and services that inform, educate and entertain.

 ## Ben & Jerry's